Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Introduction

-The quantum Cram\'{e}r-Rao inequality (QCRI) implies that interacting quantum spin systems allow to estimate SU(2) rotations with quadratically lower error (in the system size) than is achievable with non-interacting (i.e., unentangled) quantum spin systems.
-For a given SU(2) rotation defining the quantum estimation problem, construction of a protocol that approximately saturates the QCRI subject to dynamical and kinematical constraints of the quantum spin system is a central part of quantum metrology research in atomic systems.
+For a given SU(2) rotation $R_{\phi}$ defining the quantum estimation problem, construction of a protocol that approximately saturates the QCRI subject to dynamical and kinematical constraints of the quantum spin system is a central part of quantum metrology research in atomic systems.
 A generic noiseless protocol can be constructed as

-where the steps correspond to 1. pre-rotation evolutions of the probe quantum system, 2.
+where the steps correspond to 1. pre-rotation evolution of the probe quantum system, 2.
 SU(2) rotation, 3. post-rotation evolution of the probe, 4. measurement of a linear or nonlinear signal $f(\phi)$ from which to extract the rotation estimate.
 The signal depends on $\ket{\psi}$, $U$, $V$, and the chosen quantum measurement.
-In (\ref{eqn:sch}), the restriction to pure probe states and unitary evolutions is due to the fact that noisy quantum states never provide the greatest quantum Fisher information (QFI) defining the lowest lower bound in the QCRI for the error of a rotation estimation protocol.
+In (\ref{eqn:sch}), the restriction to pure probe states and unitary evolutions is due to the fact that noisy quantum states never provide the greatest QFI defining the lowest lower bound in the QCRI for the error of a rotation estimation protocol.